Symbolize 3D features

 Symbolize job data

 To symbolize the projected job growth, you'll use a preset.
 Presets have a number of symbology properties already set up so that they can be quickly applied to your data, but they also have some cartographic limitations.
 In this case, they're a quick way to show 3D data.
 Once you add the data, you'll need to configure a few properties to show the correct attributes.

 - On the ribbon, on the Map tab, in the Layer group, click Add Preset and choose Thematic Shapes.

 - In the Add Data window, browse to the project folder.
 Browse to the SanFrancisco2050 geodatabase and double-click the StatisticsByNeighborhood item.

 The layer is added to the map.
 Depending on your zoom extent, the default symbology may be too small to see.

 - In the Symbology pane, choose the Standing Cylinder symbol.

 - Under Details, for Height, expand the menu and choose JOB_COMM.

 - For Scale, type 0.05.

-If your OS has number format settings other than EN-US, please type 0,05 using a decimal separator that respects your OS number formatting, otherwise it will be rounded as 1 and your cylinders will appear extremely high.
+If your OS has number format settings other than EN-US, type 0,05 using a decimal separator that respects your OS number formatting, otherwise it will be rounded as 1 and your cylinders will appear extremely high.